Federal Pell Grant Information

 Federal Supplemental Educational Opportunity Grant (FSEOG)

 The Federal Supplemental Educational Opportunity Grant is designed to assist students with exceptional unmet need as determined by FAFSA information and cost of attendance at Shelton.
 Students should complete the Free Application for Federal Student Aid (FAFSA) to apply for Federal Supplemental Educational Opportunity Grant (FSEOG).
-This fund is limited and various from year to year.
+This fund is limited and varies from year to year.
 The amount of money we receive determines the number of awards that we offer.
-Priority is given to students that complete the FAFSA application early.
+Priority is given to students that complete the FAFSA application early and have a "0" expected family contribution (EFC) number.

-The Alabama Student Grant Program is a state student assistance program established August 4, 1978 by the Legislature of the State of Alabama and designed to provide financial assistance to residents of the State of Alabama for undergraduate non-sectarian, secular education at independent, non-profit, postsecondary institutions of higher learning located within the State of Alabama.
-Priority is given to students that complete the FAFSA application early.
+The Alabama Student Assistance Grant (ASAP) Program is a state student assistance program established August 4, 1978 by the Legislature of the State of Alabama and designed to provide financial assistance to residents of the State of Alabama for undergraduate non-sectarian, secular education at independent, non-profit, postsecondary institutions of higher learning located within the State of Alabama.
+Priority is given to students that complete the FAFSA application early and have a "0" expected family contribution (EFC) number.

 Treatment of Title IV Aid When a Student Withdraws